Comes a time in everyone’s life to move on. Whether it’s a relationship, job or life itself.

 What Type of Employee Would You Want?

-What type of employee would YOU want to help you in a startup?
+What kind of employee would YOU want to help you in a startup?
 Or in growing a business?
 A struggling business?
 A dying business?

 Certainly someone with drive and…